 Challenging - (Daily average of 100 km over mountainous terrain).
 The tour is suitable for experienced cyclists of all ages who have a good level of fitness and enjoy road biking.
 It goes without saying - expect climbs!
 Be prepared to descend mountain roads.
 Quiet country and mountain roads.
 Rolling countryside with long mountain passes.

-All 7 breakfasts and 3 well prepared dinners of local producion of 3 courses (including wine, beer, soft drinks)
+All 6 breakfasts and 3 well prepared dinners of local produce of 3 courses (including wine, beer, soft drinks)

 2 leaders with full van support to pick up souvenirs, provide refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
 1 guide cycles with the group

-From arrival point at Malaga airport/city centre and back to Granada train, bus station or Malaga airport/city centre at the end of the tour .
+From arrival point at Malaga airport/city centre and back to Malaga airport/city centre at the end of the tour.

-You can bring your own road bike (we have facilities to collect and store bike boxes for the duration of the trip) or we can arrange good quality road bike hire either Carbon Trek Madones 3.1 (160 Eur) or Orbea carbon-alu frame (120 Eur) for the tour.
+You can bring your own road bike (we have facilities to collect and store bike boxes for the duration of the trip) or we can arrange good quality road bike hire either Carbon Trek Edmonda S6s with Ultegra (185 Eur) or Trek Madones 3.1 (160 Eur).
+Wheel upgrades (e.g. Dura Ace C50, or Ultegra wheelsets) available upon request.
 If you do bring your own bike, we recommend a compact or triple chainset.

 Malaga is the main international hub for all flights within Europe and outside.
 Other options are flying into Madrid and using the fast AVE train link.
 Please see our Getting Here section for more information.